Stop emotional eating: Write a 5 x 5 list

 Stop emotional eating: Speak to yourself like royalty

 Emotional eating is often accompanied by self-criticism, with your inner voice saying toxic comments like “I’m a failure,” “I never do anything right,” or “When will I ever learn how to cope with disappointment?”—which sends you straight to the nearest drive-through.
 Even though they're fleeting, these remarks are like acid rain on your well-being, gradually eroding it.
 The next time you catch statements like these going through your head, give yourself distance by shifting into the third person.
 In her book, Dr. Albers provides an example from King James—as in basketball great LeBron James—who said at his infamous 2010 decision press conference, “I wanted to do what’s best for LeBron James and to do what makes LeBron James happy.”
 When you think, “I really messed up,” switch that instead to “[your first name here] really messed up.”
 It may seem like an insignificant shift, but try it and you'll see it can help stop the negative thought loop playing in your head and give you some perspective.
 These are other tips to boost confidence (when you're feeling anything but).
-Keep these 14 things that confident people don't do in mind, too.
+Or try these 17 tricks to prevent a weight-loss plateau from derailing your weight loss journey.

 Content continues below ad